theevocater/coffee_recipes/v60/Reveal_Blonde.md

 You want to start in the middle of the grounds and slowly make a spiral growing outward to the rim, finishing by washing the sides down.

-Total: 3:02.07
+Total: 02:40.73

 ### Notes ###

-Late afternoon redux was not as successful.
-I think the kettle's PID is not as accurate as it could be.
-I set the kettle high on accident and let it cool but it tasted like it was over what I did this morning.
-Anyway it still had the flavor just a bit "off".
-Maybe a bit too much charcoal?
+I cleaned the grinder today and it seems to have helped the grind.
+I can't taste a difference but it ground much faster so the oil from the dark beans we had the last few weeks was definitely causing some slipping.

+Anyway I hit the flavor I had yesterday morning so I'm happy.
+The first sip has a lot of that charcoal flavor but as the coffee cools the chocolate-y caramel-y flavors peek out.
+No fruit at all today.